Rocky fans may have gotten another glimpse of Apollo Creed in the new saga had Sylvester Stallone gotten his win in a comeback movie.

 There have been several moments in the life of Rocky Balboa that brought a tear to the eye.
 Mickey Goldmill’s appearance in Rocky V is one of many.
+Bringing back Apollo would have been excellent for many fans, even in a similar ghost form.

 Creed fought formidable Russian Ivan Drago in an exhibition bout that went badly wrong.

-Taking an almighty beating, Creed was killed in the heat of battle as Rocky contemplated throwing in the towel.
+Taking an almighty beating, Creed was killed in the heat of the battle as Rocky contemplated throwing in the towel.

 Eventually, Rocky avenged the loss in a Christmas Day slugfest with Drago on Russian soil.
 Since then, fans had given up any hope of seeing Creed in more than reminiscent photos on Balboa’s restaurant wall.

-Apollos was due to tell Adonis to, “Get up, son,” as he contemplated revenge on his now greatest rival.
+Apollos was due to tell Adonis to “Get up, son,” as he contemplated revenge on his now greatest rival.

-“In regards to tone, it wasn’t on my level of where I was going with the film,” Caple said.
+“Regarding tone, it wasn’t on my level of where I was going with the film,” Caple said.
 “Sly had it in just as an idea we could use, but I thought it might throw people off.

-“Then I was thinking what does Apollo wear?
+“Then I was thinking, what does Apollo wear?
 Is it Carl Weathers today or from back in ‘Rocky IV’?”